- Keynote Speakers

-Inspired by Anne Frank, Erin and her students captured their collective journey in The Freedom Writers Diary.
-Through poignant student entries and Erin’s narrative text, the book records their eye-opening, spirit-raising odyssey against intolerance and misunderstanding.”
+Inspired by Anne Frank, Gruwell and her students captured their collective journey in The Freedom Writers Diary.
+Through poignant student entries and her narrative text, the book records their “eye-opening, spirit-raising odyssey against intolerance and misunderstanding.”
 Their inspiring story of success is also chronicled in the documentary, Freedom Writers: Stories from an Undeclared War, which features behind the scenes footage of Gruwell and the Freedom Writers from their freshman year to present day.

-While Erin Gruwell has been credited with giving her students a second chance, it was perhaps she who changed the most during her tenure at Wilson High School.
+While Gruwell has been credited with giving her students a “second chance,” it was perhaps she who changed the most during her tenure at Wilson High School.
 She decided to channel her classroom experiences toward a broader cause, and today her impact as a teacher extends well beyond Room 203.
-Erin founded the Freedom Writers Foundation where she currently teaches teachers around the country how to implement her innovative lesson plans into their own classrooms.
-Recently, Erin’s teaching methods from her time in Room 203 have been published in the Freedom Writers Diary Teacher’s Guide.
-Proceeds from the sale of all books directly fund the Freedom Writers Foundation.
+Gruwell founded the Freedom Writers Foundation where she currently teaches educators around the world how to implement her innovative lesson plans into their own classrooms.

-Erin and her students have appeared on numerous television shows, including Oprah, Prime Time Live with Connie Chung, Barbara Walters’ The View, and Good Morning America, to name a few.
+Gruwell and her students have appeared on numerous television shows, including Oprah, Prime Time Live with Connie Chung, Barbara Walters’ The View, and Good Morning America, to name a few.
 Their story has earned them dozens of awards, including the Spirit of Anne Frank Award.
 Erin Gruwell and the Freedom Writer Teachers also collaborated with Scholastic to create On the Record, an innovative reading and writing program.
 On the Record uses the Freedom Writer Methodologies to improve students' reading and writing skills, as well as their lives.

 Becoming A Catalyst For Change